stef/klutshnik-zephyr/README.md

 ### Flashing the images

-Flashing - assuming your xiao is connected via usb and mapped to /dev/ttyACM0:
+Flashing - assuming your xiao_esp32s3 is connected via USB and mapped to /dev/ttyACM0:

 ```sh
 west flash --esp-device=/dev/ttyACM0
 ```

-Just omit the ``--esp-device` param and it will autoprobe, and be a bit slower.
+Just omit the ``--esp-device` param and it will autoprobe, though it will be a bit slower.

-With a teensy it's simpler if you have the teensy cli loader:
+With a teensy it's simpler - if you have the teensy cli loader:

 ```sh
 west flash